Our Lakes

 Lake Bowen encompasses 1,534 acres and contains approximately 33 miles of shoreline.
 Along with providing an adequate water supply, Lake Bowen offers many recreational activities like boating and fishing.

 The Commissioners of Public Works, Spartanburg Water System, furnishes recreational facilities to the public for their use.
-Visitors can enjoy Anchor Park, a recreational park provided by Spartanburg Water that offers picnic pavilions, waterfront access for fishing, a newly-replaced, ADA-accessible playground, two boat ramps, and the Lake Bowen Wardens' Office.
-Picnic tables located throughout the park, and a large pavilion, are available on a first come, first served basis (at no cost).
+Visitors can enjoy Lake Bowen Park, a recreational park provided by Spartanburg Water that offers picnic shelters, waterfront access for fishing, ADA-accessible Anchor Park Playground, two motorized boat ramps (permit required), a non-motorized boat ramp and the Lake Bowen Wardens' Office.
+Picnic tables located throughout the park, and two picnic shelters are available on a first come, first served basis (at no cost).

 8515 Highway 9